www.positive-palmistry.com

 Angles on various parts of the hand have significant importance.

-Angle of generosity: The inner angle formed between the thumb and the index finger.
-The wider the angle the more generous the individual
+The angle of generosity: The inner angle formed between the thumb and the index finger.
+The wider the angle the more generous the individual |medical and scientific palmistry

-CHIROGNOMY : The study of the shape of the hand.
+CHIROGNOMY: The study of the shape of the hand.

 CHIROMANCY: The study of the lines in the hand.

-CHIROLOGY: The study of the hand, encompassing chirognomy and chiromancy.
+CHIROLOGY: The study of the hand, encompassing chirognomy and chiromancy. | palm reading guide

 Dominant hand: Active hand